learn-co-curriculum/ruby-oo-fundamentals-instance-methods/README.md

 In the example above, we send the `fido` instance a message `object_id` by separating the receiving object, `fido` and the message, `object_id` by a dot (`.`).
 When we send an object a message through dot notation, we are evoking the corresponding method on the object.
 We are calling the `object_id` method on `fido`.
 (Note: the `object_id` you get if you test out the above code will be different.)

-The `#object_id` method simply tells you the object's identifier in your computer's memory (the place that all things live in your computer).
+The `#object_id` method simply tells you the object's identifier in your computer's memory (the place where all things live in your computer).

 > I thought of objects being like biological cells and/or individual computers on a network, only able to communicate with messages. - Alan Kay